- Home

 Do Cats Know When Another Cat Is Dying?
 What Science Says

-Do cats know when another cat is dying?
-Yes, and their reactions may surprise you.
-Learn how cats sense illness and death in other felines.
+Do cats know when another cat is dying or sick?
+Yes, and their reactions can surprise you.
+Learn how cats sense illness and death in other felines through scent and behavior, why some comfort and others withdraw, and how to support a grieving cat.

 Petful may earn a commission if you click on our links and make a purchase.
 This comes at no extra cost to you and helps us continue providing trusted pet product reviews.